KD-DETR: Knowledge Distillation for Detection Transformer with Consistent Distillation Points Sampling: Related Work

 \subsection{Detection Transformer}

 \cite{carion2020end} first propose an end-to-end transformer-based detector without any post-processing.
 Different from classic object detection, DETR interprets object detection as a set-prediction problem with bipartite matching.
 Lots of follow-up focus on the slow convergence of DETR\cite{dai2021dynamic}\cite{sun2021rethinking}\cite{gao2021fast}\cite{zhang2022accelerating}.
-Deformable DETR\cite{zhu2020deformable} focuses on the multi-head attention, and introduces a deformable attention module by generating reference points for query elements.
-Each reference point will only concentrate on a small number of locations on the whole feature map.
+Deformable DETR\cite{zhu2020deformable} introduces a deformable attention module by generating reference points for query elements, each of which only concentrates on a small number of locations on the whole feature map.
 An alternative way is to add more prior information to the object queries in the decoder.
 Conditional-DETR\cite{meng2021conditional} decouples the context and position features in object queries and generates position features by spatial location.
-DAB-DETR\cite{liu2022dab} further introduces the width and height information to the positional features.
+DAB-DETR\cite{liu2021dab} further introduces the width and height information to the positional features.
 Anchor DETR\cite{wang2022anchor} also encodes the anchor points as object queries with multiple patterns, and further designs a row-column decouple attention to reduce memory cost.
 The recent work of DINO\cite{zhang2022dino} draws the existing novel techniques, and further exerts the potential of DETR by enlarging the scale of model and datasets.

 Besides, another problem in DETR is the scale and computation cost of the model.
 Current works solving this problem by designing more efficient DETR architecture.
 Sparse DETR\cite{roh2021sparse} reduces the computation cost by sparsifying encoder tokens.
 Efficient DETR\cite{yao2021efficient} otherwise introduce RPN to generate object queries and eliminate the cascading decoder layers in DETR.
 PnP DETR\cite{wang2021pnp} shorten the length of sampled feature with a poll and pool sampling module.